Hanchengluo/Ponyville-Live/Readme.md

 ## Contribute!

-The PVLive codebase has now been made public, both to help our team maintain transparency and to encourage contributions from the developer community.
+The PVLive codebase is public, both to help our team maintain transparency and to encourage contributions from the developer community.
 If you see a bug or other issue with the codebase, please report an issue or submit a pull request!

 ## Developing Locally